omeka/omeka-s-enduser/docs/modules/mapping.md

 - a "Map Browse" page for each site, found in the [Site Navigation settings](../sites/site_navigation.md)
 - [resource blocks to items and item sets](../sites/site_theme.md#select-regions-and-blocks) (not media), which can be repositioned within the regions offered by a given site's theme.

-Mapping has no global configuration settings.
+!!! note
 	Item sets cannot be geolocated, but can display mapping information based on items assigned to them.

+Mapping has installation-wide default settings (a choice of base maps, etc.), site-wide default settings that override the global settings, and user-specific administrative settings that apply when editing.
+Individual maps on pages, and those associated with items, can be customized to override all of these defaults.

 Mapping can work with the [Collecting](../modules/collecting.md#prompts) module, by allowing users filling out the contribution form to provide geolocation data for their submissions.
 Users click directly on a map to place a marker, and can optionally provide a text label for the marker.
 See the Collecting module page for more information.